Ayyash Al-Haj: The epic battle of Ain Albu Gomaa

-French planes began bombing the villages of the clan, it was a horrific and devastating bombardment where the houses were destroyed with children and women and killed the livestock and burned their farms and crops, Some civilians were killed and many were wounded by bullets and shrapnel from plane bombs, All of this was to pressure the people to surrender the revolutionaries.
+French planes began bombarding the villages of the clan in a horrific and devastating assault.
+Homes were destroyed, children and women were killed, livestock slaughtered, and farms and crops set ablaze.
+Many civilians were injured or killed by bullets and shrapnel from the bombs.
+All of this was intended to pressure the population into revealing the whereabouts of the revolutionaries.

-When the French were convinced that the bombing did not work, they resorted to despicable means where they threatened to arrest the women of the revolutionaries, their mothers and sisters until the revolutionaries surrendered themselves to the French, when the news arrived at the revolutionaries, they emerged from their hideouts and surrendered themselves to avoid arresting their women.
+When the French realized that the bombing had not forced a surrender, they resorted to a despicable tactic: threatening to arrest the revolutionaries’ female relatives their mothers and sisters unless the fighters gave themselves up.
+Upon receiving this news, the revolutionaries emerged from their hideouts and surrendered to protect their women from arrest.

 Revolutionaries were tried in Aleppo, where the family of Ayyash Al-Haj appointed lawyer Fathallah Al-Saqqal to defend them, the court heard (Officer Bono) head of the French intelligence in Deir Ezzor, who said: If each of the criminals, who committed this terrible offense deserve dying once, the gang leader Mohammed Al-Ayyash deserves hanging twice.

 The French High Commissioner in Beirut, Maurice Sarrail, issued Decision No. 49S / 5 in August 1925, which ordered the exile of all members of the Ayyash Al-Haj family to the city of Jableh, Mahmoud Al-Ayyash and 12 of his companions were sentenced to death.
 The execution was carried out by firing squad on 15 September 1925 in Aleppo.
 Muhammad Al-Ayyash was sentenced to 20 years of imprisonment on the island of Arwad in Tartous city.

 Death

-Shortly after Ayyash al-Haj family's living in Jableh, The French authorities assassinated Ayyash Al-Haj in a café outside the city by poisoning his coffee and prevented the transfer of his body to Deir Ezzor city for reasons of public security, He was buried in Jableh in the cemetery of sultan Ibrahim ibn Adham mosque, the absent prayers held for the spirit of this martyr mujahid in all the Syrian cities, He was lamented by many poets of Deir Ezzor, as the great poet Mohammed Al-Furati.
+Shortly after Ayyash Al-Haj and his family settled in Jableh, the French authorities assassinated him in a café on the outskirts of the city by poisoning his coffee.
+They also barred the return of his body to Deir Ezzor for what they claimed were security reasons.
+He was laid to rest in Jableh, in the cemetery of the Sultan Ibrahim ibn Adham Mosque, and absentee funeral prayers were held for the soul of the martyred mujahid across all Syrian cities.
+Many poets from Deir Ezzor mourned him, including the renowned poet Mohammed Al-Furati.